 In order to improve student performance, the first option we explore is whether it will improve with practice.
 That is, simple repetition of the model gives the students a chance to learn to respond more appropriately.
 Second, we directly teach the students the skills they need to manage the cognitive and social tasks of the model.

 At this point both teacher and observer might comment on the skills with which the students engaged in the activities and suggest any areas where training might be useful.
-Think especially of their ability to group by attributes provide labels that accurately described the groups or synthesized attributes, their understanding of possible causeeffect relationships among groups, and their ability to make inferences or conclusions regarding their categories.
+Think especially of their ability to group by attributes and provide labels that accurately described the groups or synthesized characteristic attributes, their understanding of possible cause–effect relationships among groups, and their ability to make inferences or conclusions regarding their categories.

 Peer Coaching Guide: